Lesnock/storem/README.md

 Turn on debug mode.
 If enabled, all store changes will be logged in the console.

 - `reactOnDelete`
-If true, will execute the callback events when data is deleted in the store.
+If true, will execute the callback events when data is deleted from the store.

 Example: